Codecademy/docs/content/python/concepts/math-module/terms/math-gcd/math-gcd.md

 ---
 Title: 'math.gcd()'
-Description: 'Returns the Greatest Common Divisor (GCD) of two integers.'
+Description: 'Returns the Greatest Common Divisor (GCD) of two or more integers.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'